- interact or use our Website; or

-Personal data you submit on the Website or through the Services may be sent to the other countries, on our service providers’ cloud servers.
+Personal data you submit on the Website or through the Services may be sent to other countries, on our service providers’ cloud servers.
 We will always protect your information in accordance with this Privacy Notice wherever it is processed.
-We are a US based company and by accessing Our Website, you grant us expressed consent to transfer your Personal data to US servers.
-If you do not wish for us to transfer your Personal data to the US, please contact us using the information in the “How to Contact Us” section below.
+We are a US-based company and by accessing Our Website, you grant us expressed consent to transfer your Personal data to US servers.
+If you do not wish for us to transfer your Personal Data to the US, please contact us using the information in the “How to Contact Us” section below.

 This section sets out the privacy principles we follow with respect to transfers of Personal data from the European Economic Area (EEA) to the United States, including Personal data we receive from individuals residing in the EEA who visits our Websites and/or who may use of our Services or otherwise interact with us.